Art Garfunkel: Early life

-Between 1956 and 1962, the two performed together as "Tom & Jerry", a moniker coined by their label Big Records, occasionally performing at school dances.
-Their idols were The Everly Brothers, whom they imitated in their use of close two-part vocal harmony.
-In 1957, Simon & Garfunkel recorded the song "Hey, Schoolgirl" under the name Tom & Jerry.
+Between 1956 and 1962, the two performed together as Tom & Jerry, a moniker coined by their label Big Records, occasionally performing at school dances.
+Their idols were the Everly Brothers, whom they imitated in their use of close two-part vocal harmony.
+In 1957, they recorded the song "Hey, Schoolgirl" under the name Tom & Jerry.
 The single reached number 49 on the pop charts.
 After Tom & Jerry came to a close, Garfunkel released two singles under the name Artie Garr: "Dream Alone"/"Beat Love" and "Forgive Me"/"Private World" with Warwick and Octavia Records respectively.
-Both singles would fail to chart.
+Both singles failed to chart.

 After graduating from Forest Hills High School alongside Simon, Garfunkel initially majored in architecture at Columbia University, where he was a brother in the Alpha Epsilon Pi fraternity and lived in Carman Hall.
 Garfunkel was a team member in tennis, skiing, fencing, and bowling at the college and also joined the all-male a cappella group on campus, the Columbia Kingsmen.
 While at Columbia his roommate, Sanford Greenberg, developed glaucoma and went blind.
 Garfunkel assisted him in his homework by reading his textbooks to Greenberg, who went on to graduate with honors.
 Another roommate of his was Tishman Speyer founder Jerry Speyer.
-Greenberg later gave Garfunkel $500 to go and record a demo of "The Sound of Silence".
-Garfunkel ultimately earned a BA in art history in 1965, followed by an MA in mathematics education from Teachers College, Columbia University in 1967.
-He also completed coursework toward a doctorate in the latter discipline at Teachers College, Columbia University during the peak of Simon & Garfunkel's commercial success; however, he later dropped out.
+Greenberg gave Garfunkel $500 to go and record a demo of "The Sound of Silence".
+Garfunkel earned a bachelor's degree in art history in 1965, followed by an master's degree in mathematics education from Teachers College, Columbia University in 1967.
+He completed coursework toward a doctorate in the latter discipline at Teachers College, Columbia University during the peak of Simon & Garfunkel's commercial success.
+He dropped out.